VeritasSoftware/my-angular-animation-project/README.md

 In the above example, the `slide-right-left` animation will be applied to the content inside the `animate` component.

-The CSS for the custom animation should be defined in your application's CSS file.
+The CSS for the custom animation should be defined in your application's CSS file (eg. styles.css).
 ```css
 /* Custom industry standard animation */